 This trail is the grade of a former animal-drawn railway which carried iron ore from the mines.
 The iron company owned more than 140 mules and horses (info), and some of them would have worked this route.
 It is a single track with dirt footing and a few rocks.

-Tramway is expected to be an important connector spine trail for coming trail builds, and we hope to get it in much better shape soon.
+Tramway is an important connector spine trail for coming trail builds, and we are pleased to see its condition improving.

-We are talking with park officials about using part of Dogtown Trail in the park to connect from the campground to Tramway Trail.
+We are talking with park management about using part of Dogtown Trail in the park to connect from the campground to Tramway Trail.
 That would give another loop option for horse riders.

 Trail Problems